Redefining music notation.

 Want to transcribe in Notion and have a reference track?
 Or perhaps you’d like to add audio effects for triggering during a Notion live performance.
 With Notion 6, you can send audio from Studio One to any instance of Notion on your network or on the same machine, setting up a new score and attaching the audio to it.

-Notion supports audio and MIDI over ReWire as a host and slave in 64-bit or 32-bit mode.
-During playback, with Notion as the host, you have full access to Notion’s playback and performance features using the computer keyboard or MIDI keyboard.
-As the stereo stream from the slave application arrives at Bus A in the mixer, you can alter gain, panning, effects, and so on, just like any other instrument.
+Notion supports audio and MIDI over ReWire as a primary (host) or secondary (device) application.
+During playback, with Notion as the ReWire host, you have full access to Notion’s playback and performance features using the computer keyboard or MIDI keyboard.
+As the stereo stream from the secondary device arrives at Bus A in the mixer, you can alter gain, panning, effects, and so on, just like any other instrument.
 Send multiple MIDI tracks and buses from Notion to any ReWire-equipped application and drive your instruments directly from notation, including articulations.

-When Notion is acting as the slave application it follows the commands of a host application.
-Notion can send up to 32 streams to the host application, start and stop playback, and audition new notes.
-In fact, you may even forget that Notion is in slave mode until the host begins a playback operation.
+When Notion is acting as the device application (to Studio One, for example) it follows the commands of the host application.
+Notion can send up to 32 streams to the ReWire host, start and stop playback, and audition new notes.
+In fact, you may even forget that Notion is in this mode until the host begins a playback operation.